Best Pillow For Side Sleepers

 The polyester-spandex cover stretches for additional airflow.
 You can remove the pillow cover for easy cleaning, and the pillow itself is machine washable— we recommend washing it every six months.

-Every Zoma Pillow comes with a 100-night trial, a 10-year warranty, free shipping, and free returns.
+Every Zoma Pillow comes with a 10-year warranty and free shipping.
 A queen pillow costs $75.

 What A Side Sleeper Needs From A Pillow